seanwhs/ScratchPad/Project-Refill/Data-Design.md

 * **Invoicing and PDF generation**
 * **Audit and compliance logging**

-The goal is a **compliant, reliable, and scalable digital logistics platform** enabling precise tracking of **physical stock**, financial transactions, and regulatory compliance.
+The goal is a **compliant, reliable, and scalable digital logistics platform**, enabling precise tracking of **physical stock**, financial transactions, and regulatory compliance.

 ### **1.2 Scope**